Preparation for Clear Casting Epoxy

 There are many different materials you can use for making molds.
-Silicone, smooth plastics such as polyethylene, metal, and melamine coated MDF are some of the more common.
+Silicone, smooth plastics such as polyethylene, metal, and melamine-coated MDF are some of the more common.
 Take time and care to completely seal the area you plan to fill.
-CCR is a thin and slow cure epoxy.
+Clear casting resin is a thin and slow cure epoxy.
 Once a leak starts, it’s hard to stop.

 - For sealing seams and joints, you can use wax, caulks, hot glue, and plastic-backed tape.
 Make sure to test when using tape.
 Some adhesives on tapes weaken when in contact with the epoxy.
 Also, check to ensure that the sealant you choose adheres well to the mold surface and is color stable so it does not transfer color to the casting.